lemonyte/ferry-planner/readme.md

 # Ferry Planner

-This website is a tool that calculates possible routes between two destinations with [BC Ferries](https://bcferries.com) sailings.
+This website is a tool that calculates possible routes between places with [BC Ferries](https://bcferries.com) sailings.

 ## Requirements